JWeel/CasualCombat/PROCESS.md

 * Fix correctly sending character back to shop from play
 * fix already own gear check if don't own gear
 * Add foe move pick ai
+* Design problem: how to implement foes picking moves
+* Design choice: each foe gets a list with indexes of moves. randomly picks from that list. list is updated as magic is used, removing access to moves that need magic.
 * Improve move log in combat (now says what is being used)
 * Fix on return to shop resupplied item being invisible
 * Redo the log in combat, it is now scrollable and no longer has limit (all combat history is now viewable)